chappertron/thermotar/docs/reference/thermo.md

-# The Thermo Class
+# The `Thermo` Class

-The thermo class is used to load lammps log files, and to a lesser extent, gromacs `.xvg` files
+The `Thermo` class is used to load [LAMMPS log files](https://docs.lammps.org/Run_output.html), and to a lesser extent, GROMACS `.xvg` files.

+The class is a thin wrapper of a Pandas `DataFrame`.
+The underlying DataFrame can be accessed with the `.data` method.

-The primary way to create these is using `thermotar.create_thermos`, which takes in a path for the `LAMMPS` logfile and returns either one or multiple thermo objects, depending on whether `join` and `last` are set or not.
+The primary way to create instances of this class is using the [`create_thermos`][thermotar.thermo.Thermo.create_thermos] class method.
+This constructor takes in a path for the `LAMMPS` logfile and returns either one or a list of `Thermo` objects, depending on whether the `join` kwarg is set.

+As well as parsing, the `Thermo` class has several methods that assist with analysis of simulation results.

 ::: thermotar.thermo
+    handler: python